AMNESIA IS 2 CALM MINDS

 There are also Pokemon that give Barrier Mewtwo trouble regardless of its attacking move.
 Opposing Mewtwo and Chansey can stall it out with their recovery moves, while Tauros has the potential to break through with critical hits.
 An unlucky critical hit Self-Destruct or Explosion from opposing Mewtwo or Mew can also OHKO Mewtwo.

 If the opposing Mew has Swords Dance, Earthquake, and Explosion, it is capable of beating a paralyzed Barrier Mewtwo outright.
 If Mew boosts to 999 attack as Mewtwo boosts to 999 defense, Mew can use Earthquake to fish for critical hits and full paralysis.
-Once Mew lands a critical hit Earthquake that Mewtwo was unable to use Recover on, it can use Explosion.
-The critical hit Earthquake followed up by Explosion is heavily favored to KO Mewtwo.
-It does a minimum of 95.1%, meaning if Mewtwo survives, it can easily be revenge killed.
+Once Mew lands a critical hit Earthquake on a turn where Mewtwo was unable to use Recover, Mew can use Explosion.
+The critical hit Earthquake followed up by Explosion is heavily favored to KO Mewtwo, doing a minimum of 95.1%.
+Even if Mewtwo survives, it can easily be revenge killed.

 [STRATEGY COMMENTS]